sisl/RLESCAS.jl/README.md

 ## Installation ##

 The software requires Julia v0.3 and above.
 It is currently untested on v0.4.
+Requires 64-bit Julia.

 Substitute your bitbucket username in places marked [username]